Effective Psychotherapists

 What is a psychotherapist?

-A psychotherapist can be defined as a mental health professional who often uses a variety of therapeutic approaches to help people define issues and cope with symptoms related to mental health.
+A psychotherapist can be defined as a mental health professional who often uses a variety of psychotherapeutic approaches — which may include cognitive behavioral therapy or systematic desensitization, for example — to help people define issues and cope with symptoms related to their psychological health.
 They often employ talk therapy to uncover underlying mental health challenges or conditions.

 Psychotherapists can provide a range of services depending on their license.
 For example, psychiatrists, psychologists, social workers, and counselors all provide psychological care, but each one may focus on a different area, type of care, or type of patient.